q3769/semver-maven-plugin/README.md

 mvn semver:calendar-major
 ```

 increments `1.23.4` or `20201231.2.3-beta.1` into `20210131.0.0`, assuming today is Jan 31, 2021.
-If the original POM
+A convenience command
-version is already the same as or newer than `<today>.0.0`, error is returned and no update will be performed to the
+to use calendar date as the SemVer major number.
+If the original POM version is already the same as or newer
-POM.
+than `<today>.0.0` per the SemVer spec, the command errors out and no update will be performed to the POM.

 ### Finalize current version